Workers' Comp Lawyer Located in Beaufort South Carolina

-Fault is not a factor in workers’ compensation cases.
+The fault is not a factor in workers’ compensation cases.
 The process of receiving these benefits is not always simple, however.
-That’s why it is important that you turn to the Beaufort personal injury attorneys at Stewart Law Offices in Beaufort** to get help with your workers’ comp claim.
+That’s why it is important that you turn to the Beaufort personal injury attorneys at Stewart Law Offices to get help with your workers’ comp claim.

-Since attorney Brent P. Stewart founded the firm in 1995, we’ve battled through red tape, bureaucracy and tough insurers to help injured employees like you pursue workers’ compensation benefits.
-Armed with attorneys knowledgeable about South Carolina employment law, we’re ready to work hard to seek the benefits that you and your family need.
+Since attorney Brent P. Stewart founded the firm in 1995, we’ve battled through red tape, bureaucracy, and tough insurers to help injured employees like you pursue workers’ compensation benefits.
+Armed with worker’s compensation attorneys knowledgeable about South Carolina employment law, we’re ready to work hard to seek the benefits that you and your family need.

 Need immediate help with your claim?
 Call our firm today or contact us online for a free consultation.

 Many insurance companies and employers are willing to use whatever scare tactics are necessary to downplay your condition or deny your claim outright.
 Employers provide workers’ compensation insurance in accordance with South Carolina law, so why are they denying your claim?

 Employers and insurance companies have one thing in common: they are often more worried about their bottom line than paying you the money you deserve.
 While representatives from your employer and their insurer may initially be responsive and show concern about your health and well-being, they will likely be looking for any reason to deny your claim or pay you less than what you are truly owed.

 With an attorney from Stewart Law Offices handling your claim, you’ll have legal representation from a professional who knows the tactics employers and insurance adjusters often use to deny your claim and knows how to prove your injury and pursue appropriate benefits.